 Mentored Patient-Oriented Research Career Development Award (K23): To provide support for career development to investigators who have made a commitment to focus their research endeavors on patient-oriented research.

-Midcareer Investigator Award in Patient-Oriented Research (K24): To provide support for clinicians to allow them ?protected time? to devote to patient-oriented research and to act as mentors for beginning clinical investigators.
+Midcareer Investigator Award in Patient-Oriented Research (K24): To provide support for clinicians to allow them "protected time" to devote to patient-oriented research and to act as mentors for beginning clinical investigators.

 Mentored Quantitative Research Career Development Award (K25): To provide support to investigators with quantitative science or engineering backgrounds who have made a commitment to focus their research on basic or clinical biomedicine, bioengineering, bioimaging, or behavioral sciences.

-Career Transition Award (K99/R00): To provide up to 5 years support in two phases to highly promising postdoctoral scientists to pursue research relevant to the Institute.
+Pathway to Independence (K99/R00): To provide up to 5 years support in two phases to highly promising postdoctoral scientists to pursue research relevant to the Institute.
 The K99 phase consists of 1 to 2 years mentored support followed by up to 3 years of independent support (R00) contingent on securing an independent research position.
 Award recipients will be expected to compete successfully for independent research grant support from the NIH or other Institutions during the independence phase to ensure continued support and a smooth transition to independence.

 Scientific Evaluation (R09): To provide funds to the chairman of an initial review group for operation of the review group.